-I'm pleased to announce that I'm participating in an upcoming art show called Trump Stakes at Cloud City in Williamsburg, Brooklyn.
+I'm pleased to announce that I'm participating in an upcoming art show called Stakes at Cloud City in Williamsburg, Brooklyn.
 I'll have a print for sale with proceeds going to Planned Parenthood and Southern Poverty Law Center.

 The show will open on Friday, April 28th and I hope to see you there!
 The Facebook event page can be found here.